What We Do

 What are the types of cloud security?

-There are many categories of products and services that can be used to secure cloud environments, many of which are cloud-based services themselves.
-These include tools for user identification, controlled access, entitlement management, email phishing or malware deterrence, data loss prevention, limiting access to risky applications, and IaaS and SaaS secure configuration management (cloud security posture management).
+There are many categories of products and services that can be used to secure cloud assets, many of which are cloud-based services themselves.
+These cloud security tools provide functionality for user identification, multi-factor authentication, controlling access, entitlement management, email phishing or malware deterrence, data protection and data loss prevention, limiting access to risky applications, and IaaS and SaaS secure configuration management (cloud security posture management).

 What is a cloud security model?